-Title: Chemical Sampling in Lotic Environments No: SOP 8.2 Page 3 of 21 Revision 7 Effective Date: 4/19/2024 Next Revision Date 4/19/2026
+Title: Chemical Sampling in Lotic Environments No: SOP 8.2 Page 3 of 22 Revision 8 Effective Date: 4/11/2025 Next Revision Date 4/11/2027

-- Methods for Chemical Analysis of Water and Waste, and other methods published by EPA Office of Research and Development or Office of Water; - Techniques of Water Resource Investigations of the USGS; - National Handbook of Recommended Methods for Water-Data Acquisition, latest edition, prepared cooperatively by agencies of the U.S. Government under the sponsorship of the USGS; - Annual Book of American Society for Testing and Materials (ASTM) Standards.
+- "Guidelines establishing test procedures for the analysis of pollutants under the Clean Water Act," 40 CFR Part 136 or any test procedure approved or accepted by EPA using procedures provided in 40 CFR Parts 136.3(d), 136.4 and 136.5; - Standard Methods for the Examination of Water and Wastewater, latest edition, American Public Health Association; - Methods for Chemical Analysis of Water and Waste, and other methods published by EPA Office of Research and Development or Office of Water; - Techniques of Water Resource Investigations of the USGS; - National Handbook of Recommended Methods for Water-Data Acquisition, latest edition, prepared cooperatively by agencies of the U.S. Government under the sponsorship of the USGS; - Annual Book of American Society for Testing and Materials (ASTM) Standards.
 Volumes 11.01 and 11.02, Water (I) and (II), latest edition, ASTM International; - Federal Register, latest methods published for monitoring pursuant to Resource Conservation and Recovery Act regulations; or - Federal Register, latest methods published for monitoring pursuant to the Safe Drinking Water Act regulations. - State of New Mexico Standards for Interstate and Intrastate Surface Waters (20.6.4 NMAC).
 Most current amendments.